schochastics/netrankr/paper.md

 # Statement of need

-General purpose packages for network analysis such as `igraph` [@cn-ispcnr-06] or `sna` [@b-snas-08], implement the most frequently used centrality indices.
+General purpose packages for network analysis such as `igraph` [@cn-ispcnr-06] and `sna` [@b-snas-08] implement methods for the most frequently used centrality indices.

 However, there also exist dedicated centrality packages, such as `centiserve` [@jsaayga-ccrwarpca-15], `CINNA` [@amj-crpdcinna-19], and `influenceR` [@sa-istqsinn-15].
 The biggest in terms of implemented indices is `centiserve` which includes $33$ indices.
-The primary purpose of `CINNA` is to facilitate the choice of indices by visual and statistical tools. `influenceR` is a comparably small package which implements only a few specialized measures.
+The primary purpose of `CINNA` is to facilitate the choice of indices by visual and statistical tools. `influenceR` is a relatively tiny package which implements only a few specialized measures.

 The `netrankr` package also offers the opportunity to apply more than $30$ indices, but the main focus lies on alternative assessment methods.
-Recent results suggest, that there exist a variety of partial rankings in networks which are preserved by many index based centrality rankings [@sb-sninc-15; @sb-rcsn-16; @svb-ccicurg-17].
+Recent results suggest that a variety of partial rankings exists in networks which are preserved by many index based centrality rankings [@sb-sninc-15; @sb-rcsn-16; @svb-ccicurg-17].
 These partial rankings can be leveraged to assess centrality on a more general level, without necessarily resorting to indices.
 Some of these methods and key functionalities of the package are listed below.

 * Compute partial rankings based on neighborhood-inclusion and other dominance relations in networks [@sb-sninc-15; @b-np-16]
 * Analyze the partial rankings using rank intervals [@pt-miposlemrp-04]
 * Calculate rank probabilities to assess the likelihood of certain ranks (e.g. How likely is a node the most central one?) [@s-ciprrpn-18]
-* Calculate mutual rank probabilities (e.g. how likely is a node more central than another one?)[@s-ciprrpn-18]
+* Calculate mutual rank probabilities (e.g. How likely is a node more central than another one?)[@s-ciprrpn-18]
-* Compute expected ranks of nodes (How central do we expect a node to be?)[@s-ciprrpn-18]
+* Compute expected ranks of nodes (e.g. How central do we expect a node to be?)[@s-ciprrpn-18]

-Note that most of the tools can also be applied in other empirical settings where partial orders arise and need to be analyzed.
+Note that the most of the tools can also be applied in other empirical settings where partial orders arise.

 # Background